PixelsCamp/talks/2019/coding-on-the-edge_john-graham-cumming.md

 Writing code that runs inside the Internet on [Cloudflare Workers](https://www.cloudflare.com/products/cloudflare-workers/).

-I'll first show what Cloudflare Workers as all about and then I'll write and deploy live a working application written in JavaScript.
+I'll first show what Cloudflare Workers are all about and then I'll write and deploy live a working application written in JavaScript.
 This application will be deployed in seconds to 166 locations worldwide and available for everyone to try.

 Speaker Bio
 -----------